walkermatt/gridref/README.md

 # GridRef

-Clojure CLI and functions to convert an alpha numeric Ordnance Survey grid reference to easting / northing or easting / northing to a grid reference.
+Clojure CLI and library to convert an alpha numeric Ordnance Survey grid reference to easting / northing or easting / northing to a grid reference.

 Valid input includes: